-The use of live bait of any sort is FORBIDDEN.
-The ecology of the loch is too sensitive for risks to be taken.
+The use of live bait of any sort is forbidden as the ecology of the Loch is too sensitive for risks to be taken.

 Facilities for anglers on Loch Leven were greatly enhanced in May 2001 with the opening of the Loch Leven Angling Centre.
-Not only are there toilets and changing facilities available but the Boathouse Restaurant and its attached Coffee Shack beside the harbour at Kinross provides a large range of hot & cold food and drink as well as a licenced bar.
+Toilets and changing facilities are available and the Boathouse Restaurant with its attached Coffee Shack beside the harbour at Kinross, provide a large range of hot & cold food and drinks as well as a licensed bar.